Everest Base Camp Helicopter Tour With Landing

 Best time to do the 1 Day Mount Everest Tour by Helicopter

 Unlike trekking, the Heli Tour to EBC is a helicopter ride tour that is available all year round.
-Even though the journey is possible at any time of year, there a best and worst times to go.
+Even though the journey is possible at any time of year, there are best and worst times to go.

 One of the best times to take a helicopter tour to Everest is in the spring, from March to May, when the weather is stable, visibility is good, and the views of the mountains are pristine.
 The landscape comes to life with blooming rhododendrons, and the skies continue to shine.